Mt. El Plomo (5.424 masl) Expedition

 Food provided by Allmountain:

-• This itinerary does not include meals.
+• This itinerary does not include food or dining dome.

 Guide and assistant guide: